BuvinJT/distbuilder/docs/LowLevel.md

 **scriptPath**: The content for the for script, provided as a file path to source for where it is to be extracted.

+**replacements**: A dictionary of "placeholder" keys and "substitution" values in the script.
+Place holders must defined in the script with the surrounding brackets, i.e in the form "{placeholder}".
+The keys in replacements dictionary should not, however, include the brackets.
+This is similar to the built-in string format function, of course, but works better in scripts which use brackets for other purposes.

 **isIfwVarEscapeBackslash**: If employing this class within a [QtIfwExternalOp](ConfigClasses.md#qtifwexternalop), enabling this